YodasMyDad/ZauberCMS/Notes.md

 IMPORTANT!!
 DO NOT WORRY ABOUT UI/UX!!!
 JUST MAKE WORK, THIS IS A POC!

 #### POC to finish
-material icon picker property (Use thr icon picker on contenttypes) navigation contenttypeproperty (Like umbNav package) rating property with stars
+Tidy up settings on property editors (USe property editor UI) and auto serialise etc...
+Make everything simple as possible Move ContentValue to EF Core as string too big to save Lists (What about block list editor?) can we have a carousel view for block list editor? material icon picker property (Use thr icon picker on contenttypes) navigation contenttypeproperty (Like umbNav package) rating property with stars